xf-shi/ML-for-Transaction-Costs/README.md

 ## Basic Setup for the case with multiple stocks

 For high dimensional case with three stocks, we consider the quadratic transaction cost model.
 Again, both of the FBSDE solver and the Deep Hedging are implemented.
 And the asymptotic formula from Equation (3.4) in reference [2], and the ground truth from equation (4.1) in reference [2] are included in `leading_order_quad` and `ground_truth` of `DynamicsFactory` class in
 [`SingleAgent-Stage2/SingleAgentPipe.py`](./SingleAgent-Stage2/SingleAgentPipe.py).
-Finally, we implement the pasting algorithm illustrated in Section (4.3) in reference [2].
+Finally, we implement the ST-Hedging algorithm illustrated in Section (4.3) in reference [2].
 <br/><br/>
 The general variables and the market parameters in the code are summarized below:
 | Variable | Meaning |